wazzywael/starling-roundup/README.md

 - React + TypeScript
 - Axios (for HTTP requests)
-- Vite (React project boilerplate)
+- Vite (for fast development and build tooling)
 - CSS Modules and plain CSS for styling
+- @testing-library/react (for UI testing)

 ---